srestcom/react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## API, it takes 5min to create a robust backend rest api.
-Imagine you were billed 1000's and 1000's pound for that.
+## API, it takes 5min to create a robust backend rest api..
 The api is developed using jsonserver.
 And guess what, we just need to create a json file and bingo, all apis are automatically made available for you.
 If you want to add security the same can be added via proxy, the proxy server can do the validation/authorization before calling the jsonserver.
 For secured application jsonserver is not available outside your organization network.